 By bundling these technologies into one platform, users can interact through a “single pane of glass”.
 It means there’s no expensive hardware to install, minimises the time spent switching being applications and makes life easier for IT teams, as there is only one platform then to manage.

-Our Connect4Teams offering is a good example of this.
+Our teams direct routing solution Connect4Teams is a good example of this.
 It’s a suite of services, delivering telephony and enhanced capabilities into Microsoft Teams.

 The Connect4Teams service sits within our OneCloud platform, which has been designed to support all customer needs, whether you have an existing telephony service (on-premise or cloud) or if you are looking to implement something completely new.

-From a Contact Centre perspective, we have the ability of incorporating modern contact centre services within our Connect4Teams service offering, delivering a single and consistent user experience within Microsoft teams, regardless of being a back office user or a front office (contact centre) user.
+From a Contact Centre perspective, we have the ability of incorporating modern cloud contact centre solutions within our Connect4Teams service offering, delivering a single and consistent user experience within Microsoft teams, regardless of being a back office user or a front office (contact centre) user.